Last updated on April 7th, 2023 at 10:09 pm

 For those who want a bit more comfort or glamping, there’s the nearby Bafa Resort.
 You can also go there for dinner and drinks, which we did.

-Visit the Remote Turtle Islands
+Get Away from it All on the Remote Turtle Islands

 This was probably my favourite place to visit in the whole of Sierra Leone, mainly due to the sheer remoteness of the destination.
 The islands are almost completely untouched by tourism.